 Most RV manufacturers put the lowest grade tires for the base weight on their models to save themselves money and maximize their profit.
 Once you have added several hundred pounds of additional weight such as clothing, small appliances, and other accessories, you have increased the load on those tires considerably.
 While I agree with the principle of maximizing profit, I truly believe that many of these manufacturers are putting their customers and the general public that are traveling alongside some of their RVs at risk of personal injury (or worse), and certainly a monetary damage to the owner’s RV.

 Consider this – when a tire blows out while you’re traveling down the road at a good rate of speed, it’s not a pretty sight.
 The tire doesn’t just lose air and go flat.
 Instead, it usually disintegrates into smaller pieces that it throws out into other motorist’s lanes or vehicles who are also traveling at a high rate of speed.
 Often, some of this rubber will stay attached to the original tire and will beat along the undercarriage of your rig until you have safely stopped causing far more damage than the cost of buying a better tire rated for more weight.
+Read my recent article on RV tires to learn more about how to understand your tire specs and what’s the right setup for your rig.

 I once had a tire on the passenger side of my 5th wheel blow out just as I was merging onto I-94 in Michigan.
 As luck would have it, I was merging in between to semi-trucks traveling at 55 to 60 miles per hour.
 At that speed, I only heard a small “pop” and when I immediately checked my mirrors, I could see (and feel) that my rig was now swaying behind me at a high rate of speed on a very highly traveled interstate.